Prof. Matthias Löhr, MD

 Scientific Advisory Board

-Dr. Klein completed her neurology training at Lübeck University with Dr. D. Kömpf in 2004, followed by a series of summer sabbaticals in movement disorders with Dr. A.E.
-Lang in Toronto, Canada from 2004 until 2013.
+Christine completed her neurology training at Lübeck University in 2004, followed by a series of summer sabbaticals in movement disorders in Toronto, Canada from 2004 until 2013.

-She was appointed Lichtenberg Professor at the Department of Neurology of Lübeck University in 2005, where her research focused on the clinical and molecular genetics of movement disorders and its functional consequences.
-In 2009, Dr. Klein has been awarded a Schilling Section of Clinical and Molecular Neurogenetics at the University of Lübeck and has become Director of the newly founded Institute of Neurogenetics in 2013.
+Christine was appointed Lichtenberg Professor at the Department of Neurology of Lübeck University in 2005, where her research focused on the clinical and molecular genetics of movement disorders, and its functional consequences.
+In 2009, she was awarded a Schilling Section of Clinical and Molecular Neurogenetics at the University of Lübeck, and became Director of the newly founded Institute of Neurogenetics in 2013.

-Dr. Klein has published over 300 scientific papers and is the 2008 recipient of the Derek Denny-Brown Award of the American Neurological Association.
-She is an Associate Editor of ‘Movement Disorders’ and a member of the editorial board of ‘Neurology’.
-She is head of the Neurogenetics Working Group of the German Neurological Society, a member of the standing committee of the Neuroscience Study Section of the German Research Foundation, part of the scientific advisory board of the Bachmann-Strauss Dystonia & Parkinson Foundation, as well as chair of the Congress Scientific Program Committee of the 2016/2017 Annual Congresses of the International Parkinson and Movement Disorder Society.
+Christine has an extensive track record in medical and scientific publications and is the 2008 recipient of the Derek Denny-Brown Award of the American Neurological Association.
+She is an Associate Editor of ‘Movement Disorders’, and a member of the editorial board of ‘Neurology’.
+Christine is head of the Neurogenetics Working Group of the German Neurological Society, a member of the standing committee of the Neuroscience Study Section of the German Research Foundation, part of the scientific advisory board of the Bachmann-Strauss Dystonia & Parkinson Foundation, as well as chair of the Congress Scientific Program Committee of the 2016/2017 Annual Congresses of the International Parkinson and Movement Disorder Society.

 Prof. Markus M. Lerch, MD FRCP